-- Put a trouble shooting light, old fashion Christmas tree lights (the big ones), or a cheap electric bathroom heater set at its lowest temperature and wired to the tree so it will not fall over (about $20 to $30) under the cover.
+- Put a trouble shooting light, old fashion Christmas tree lights if you can find some (the big ones not the LED type), or a cheap electric bathroom heater set at its lowest temperature and wired to the tree so it will not fall over (about $20 to $30) under the cover.
 Be sure and turn off the heater if rain is going to occur.

-- Put a large trash can/s full of water (put the lid on it) next to the tree and under the cover.
+- Put a large trash can/s full of water next to the tree and under the cover.
 The freezing water will give off heat.

-- Water the tree the day or evening before.
-Freezing water releases heat to the tree.
+- Water the ground around the tree the day or evening before.
+But don't wet the leaves if possible.
+Wet leaves in wind will encourage freezing evaporation, but freezing water on the ground below the tree releases heat to the tree.